xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(gil) Morph update.
+Improved position calculation.
+Added support for up to 4 tail colors.
+                Added repeat and skip count options.
+Added choice to quickly create 8 different morph types.
 4.0.31  May 14, 2015
 	-- bug (sean) The songs directories were not being included in the current releases.
 37 song directories are now under the songs subdirectory.
 Remember this directory is located in your "C:\Program Files (x86)\xLights\songs" directory if you are  on Windows
 	-- bugs (Dan and Gil) A couple of bugs that caused crashes have been fixed -- enh (dkulp) Add alpha support to Bars, Meteors, Pinwheel ripple, snowstorm, spirals, strobe, tree, twinkle, snowflakes, shockwave, fireworks
     -- bug (dkulp Fix pinwheel 3d flags.
 	-- bug (dkulp) Fix ColorWash fades when not on full matrix

 4.0.30  May 13, 2015
   NOTES FROM DEVELOPMENT
 	(Dkulp) * Detect ramp up/down when converting to effects (Dkulp) * IF the effects panels are disabled (for example, while rendering and saving), we cannot update the effect as disabling the controls changes the effect strings.
 	(Gil) * Draw Timing lines last.
 This makes a timing grid look better when selecting 25,50ms.
 	(Gil) * Use original effect duration for paste if no timing track is active.
 	(dkulp) * Fix problem of "To Center" checkbox on text always being turned off (dkulp) * Add the alpha channel handling to text effect (dkulp) * Re-render range when effect moves
 	(dkulp) * More slider<->text updates.
 Dan is adding text boxes to all effects that have sliders.
 This allows entering exact values
   ISSUES CLOSED in 4.0.29 and 4.0.30.
 See https://github.com/smeighan/xLights/issues
 		-- 4.0.30  May 13, 2015
 		-- Three channels in Custom Model when selecting 4 Channel RGBW #216